matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 - As there may still be a need to report entire rooms, the current abuse report API remains in place for reporting entire rooms, although it is expected that further MSCs will eventually deprecate this API.

 While this is not part of the MSC, the expectation is that the community may start experimenting with bots that can be invited to moderation rooms to act upon abuse reports:
-    - a bot could pick these data messages and turn them into human-readable reports including context and buttons to let moderators easily ignore/kick/ban/redact;
+    - a bot or tool could pick these data messages and turn them into human-readable reports including context and buttons to let moderators easily ignore/kick/ban/redact;
     - a bot could collate reports, ignore those from recently registered users, and decide to kick/ban reported users if some threshold is exceeded;
     - ...

+This proposal is a replacement for MSC 2938, which offers a more specialized mechanism for sending abuse reports to room moderators.

 ### Invariants